-YOU HAVE RIGHTS:
+YOU HAVE RIGHTS

 For decades, community health centers (CHCs) have been the safety net providers for underserved and low income communities, while also serving as active advocates for their patients’ healthcare rights.
 This is especially true now that our immigrant patients and communities are impacted by the chilling effect, meaning many have expressed fears in accessing daily activities for fear of deportation for themselves or a family member.
 In response, health centers have been looking for resources and technical assistance to help them create a safer environment for their immigrant patients and staff.

 to receive updates on policy changes impacting immigrant communities and share resources with out of state PCAs and health centers.

 For questions, please contact Liz Oseguera, Assistant Director of Policy, at firstname.lastname@example.org

-You may access resources and technical assistance, including sample policies and procedures, FAQs, and recorded webinars by visiting the sections below.
+You may access resources and technical assistance, including sample policies and procedures, FAQs, and recorded webinars, by visiting the sections below.

 - DACA: On September 13, 2023 a federal judge in the Southern District of Texas ruled DACA unlawful.
 Per the judge’s order, first-time DACA applications continue to be blocked and cannot be processed.
 Individuals who have DACA (as of July 16, 2021), or whose DACA has lapsed for less than one year, can continue to apply for renewal of their DACA.
 Although this ruling is very disappointing, this decision is likely to be appealed to higher courts, and potentially the U.S Supreme Court.
 This will likely be a lengthy and time-consuming process, which could create an opportunity for Congress to take action and create a permanent solution for DACA recipients.